-Even if milk has not gotten good press lately, the idea of white milk is engraved in our brains.
+Even if milk has not gotten good press lately, they engraved the idea of white milk in our brains.
 White is good.
 Nowadays you will find soy milk, almond milk, and oat milk on the market.
 In their natural state, these liquids do not look very appetizing.
 It looks transparent and watery.

-Actually, it only contains 8% of the real substance and the rest are additives so in total not as natural as we believe it to be.
-Then it is made to look like milk and for this whole process you pay a lot more than for milk and you think it is healthier.
+Actually, it only contains 8% of the actual substance and the rest are additives so in total not as natural as we believe it to be.
+Then it is made to look like milk and for this entire process you pay a lot more than for milk and you think it is healthier.

-Meat is adulterated with additives so it looks a healthy pink, but it means it contains coloring and other substances which should not be there.
+They adulterate meat with additives so it looks a healthy pink, but it means it contains coloring and other substances which should not be there.
 Untreated meat has a grayish-brownish color but we think that meat has gone bad already.
-Our eyes have been fooled over the years.
+They have fooled our eyes over the years.

-Over time our eyes have been “re-educated” in preferring the unnatural and manipulated above the natural.
+Over time, our eyes have been “re-educated” in preferring the unnatural and manipulated above the natural.
 Our brain has accepted this and that is sad and scary.
-Please tell me your thoughts on this by leaving a comment, it is appreciated.
+Please tell me your thoughts on this by leaving a comment, I appreciate it.